 Reducing Or Eliminating Taxes

-Taxes can take a huge chunk out of your estate, leaving little left for your beneficiaries.
+Taxes can take a big chunk out of your estate, leaving less left for your beneficiaries.
 Proper estate planning can reduce or sometimes even eliminate the massive tax hit.
 Meeting with a financial advisor and an estate planning attorney is a good idea as both can guide you on the best ways to reduce the tax burden your beneficiaries may face.
 The federal estate tax exemption is pretty high for those who are not particularly wealthy, but state taxes may also apply.
 Through the use of certain trusts and other actions, you could be well on your way to saving others from the headache of inheritance taxes.

 To Leave A Charitable Legacy